endel/quic-zig/docs/JOURNAL.md

 ## August 2022

+- 04.08: _(💭 inner-thoughts)_ The more I read implementations and portions of
+  the specs, the more I see this is a multi-year endeavour that may never end.
+  I'm struggling to implement the very basics.
 - 01.08: Got stuck understanding quiche's `quiche::accept()` method.
+Watched
-Watched Robin Marx's video on QUIC where he mentions that to understand QUIC one must read and understand 4 different RFC documents.
+  Robin Marx's video on QUIC where he mentions that to understand QUIC one must read and understand 4 different RFC documents.
 So, now I started reading RFC 9001 (Using TLS to Secure QUIC).

 ## July 2022